This post may contain affiliate links. Read my disclosure policy.

 - 1/2 tsp vanilla

-- 1/4 tsp coarse sea salt for sprinkling on top
+- 1/4 tsp sea salt for sprinkling on top

-- Line an 8 inch square pan with plastic wrap (trust me, it will be much easier to get them out)
+- Line an 8 inch square pan with plastic wrap (trust me, it will be much easier to get the Krispie treats out)

-- In a medium pot, heat the brown rice syrup over low to medium heat until it is bubbling.
+- In a medium pot, heat the brown rice syrup over low to medium heat until it is bubbling, about 5 minutes..

 - Add the butter, 1 T heavy cream, and sea salt.
 Stir until the butter melts and everything is incorporated.